Franchise Operating Manual

 Marketing to Prospective Franchisees – The Franchise Manual Podcast – Episode #32

-By |April 5th, 2021|Franchise Operating Manual, Podcast|Comments Off on Marketing to Prospective Franchisees – The Franchise Manual Podcast – Episode #32
+By |April 5th, 2021|Franchise Operating Manual, Marketing, Podcast|Comments Off on Marketing to Prospective Franchisees – The Franchise Manual Podcast – Episode #32

 My Podner in this episode is Jackie Hoegger and she’s going to talk with us today about how to market to prospective franchisees.
 This conversation spans topics such as website design, digital marketing, even down to how you treat your existing franchisees.
 This is our first episode on the topic of marketing and we came out of the chute with a GREAT one.